ibm-cloud-docs/EventStreams/ES_using_schema_registry.md

 Getting the list of available versions of a schema requires at least both:

-- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type
+- Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Reader role access to the schema resource that matches the schema being retrieved
+- Reader role access to the schema resource that matches the schema being retrieved.

-## Deleting a version of a schema – DELETE /artifacts/{schema-id}/versions/{version}
+### Deleting a version of a schema

 Schema versions are deleted from the registry by issuing a DELETE request to the /artifacts/{schema-id}/versions/{version} endpoint (where {schema-id} is the ID of the schema, and {version} is the version number of the schema version).
-If successful an empty response, and a status code of 204 (no content) is returned.
+If successful, an empty response, and a status code of 204 (no content) is returned.
 Deleting the only remaining version of a schema will also delete the schema.

-Example cURL request:
+Example curl request:

 ```
 curl -u token:$APIKEY –X DELETE $URL/artifacts/my-schema/versions/3